jwnicholas99/jwnicholas99/README.md

 <h1>Hi, I'm Nicholas 🍵</h1>
-<p>A  developer passionate about tinkering and building stuff.
+<p>A  developer passionate about tinkering with and building stuff.
 I'm exploring a wide range of fields from web development to robotics.
 I'm currently </p>

 👨🏽‍💻 Tinkering with ChatGPT and libraries like [LangChain](https://github.com/hwchase17/langchain)